SkullWarior/json-lib/README.md

 # json-lib
-Json library which provides all utility functions about json objects
+Json library which provides all utility functions related to json objects